csc270s19/Syllabus/README.md

  * [GitHub Guide](https://guides.github.com/introduction/git-handbook/) - Read Second.
  * [GitHub CheatSheet](https://education.github.com/git-cheat-sheet-education.pdf)
  * More readings and resources in the *Resources* folder of this repo

+## Computers and Software
+ * You will need a computer daily in class.
+I can bring some laptops if needed from Boone (so some warning would be good).
+ * You will also need software to execute SQL queries on an SQLite DB.
+Here are some options:<br>
+  - [ ] [sqlite studio](http://sqlitestudio.pl/): Has some problems on Mac
+  - [ ] [atom+quick-query](https://atom.io): The atom text editor and the *quick-query* package.
+Has great GitHub integration.
+  - [ ] [DataGrip](https://www.jetbrains.com/datagrip/): Commercial with free educational use.
+Prior students with Mac's have liked this.
+  - [ ] [SQLite CLI](): The straight CLI interface for SQLite, it works but seeing query results in a console sucks.

 ## Course Content
 This course will be organized around answering the following questions: